 Types of Glaucoma

-Narrow or closed-angle glaucoma is less common and may occur suddenly -- usually in one eye first -- with blurred vision, a great deal of pain in the eye and head, and redness, usually in one eye first.
+Narrow or closed-angle glaucoma is less common and may occur suddenly -- usually in one eye first -- with blurred vision, a great deal of pain in the eye and head, and redness.
 In closed-angle glaucoma, the flow of aqueous is physically blocked by the iris from exiting the eye, which can cause a sudden and severe rise in pressure inside the eye.
 Just like in open-angle glaucoma, the high pressure permanently damages the retinal and optic nerve fibers.
 Acute closed-angle glaucoma is a medical emergency and needs immediate medical care to restore normal aqueous outflow, reduce pressure, and prevent permanent damage to the eye and blindness.
 Chronic angle closure glaucoma can, like open angle glaucoma, slowly and silently damage the nerve of the eye with elevation of eye pressure.
 This type of glaucoma is much more common in Asia; indeed in certain countries closed angle glaucoma is the more common type of glaucoma.